Tiled Matrix Multiplication

 Computation within tile

-For k in range(min(TPB, size - tile * TPB)): acc += a_shared[local_row, k] * b_shared[k, local_col]
+for k in range(min(TPB, size - tile * TPB)): acc += a_shared[local_row, k] * b_shared[k, local_col]

 -